LucyZhouEngineer/monorepo-template-main/Assignment4/part1/user_story.md

-As a <role> I can <capability>, so that <receive benefit>

-As a PayPal user, I can send money to other people so that I can transfer money conveniently.
+As a PayPal user, I can send money to other people, so that I can transfer money conveniently.

 Acceptance Criteria: